Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 ## Async vs Sync

-XCM crossing the barrier between a single consensus system<br>cannot generally be synchronous.
+XCM crossing the barrier between a single consensus system<br/>cannot generally be synchronous.

 No guarantees on delivery time.